maxorenjoysnekos/official-skid-list/README.md

 LeakedPVP - Helped omikron skid lots of clients and lots of code, he still isnt as bad as omikron though

+Andro - Omikrons Alt

 Heroholland (or whatever his name is) - Still uses blink vanilla fly as a redesky fly, I had that 2 months ago dude.

 funkemunky - known for renaming latest ncp to sentinel, this guy probs sleeps with his astolfo body pillow knowing thats the only comfort he will ever get
 https://www.youtube.com/watch?v=PDuZIFvVe4Y talks about skidding ncp 1:12:30
 bans people with fake sentinel messages https://www.youtube.com/watch?v=8udLTfmJBRc&t=70s

+-----------------------------------------------------------------People who are retarded-----------------------------------------------------------------

+Mario - Whenever I make an alt, He is the first person I go to and annoy, It is so fucking funny screwing with him and seeing him wait for Omikron to give him comebacks, he knows nothing about java or ports but acts smort.
+I have annoyed him on a few alts and our dms are funny af.

+MichaelXF - Ran sigma and got OmniRat

+CrystalinQQ - Got him banned from r/minecraftclients and got exposed for dating a femboy, L

 # Sponsored by Fitmc pobob lava shulker sex dupe